Areej73/pbc-liver-cirrhosis-dataset/README.md

 - **112 additional cases** did not participate in the trial but agreed to baseline measurements and survival follow-up.
 Six of these cases were lost to follow-up soon after diagnosis, leaving 106 additional cases in the dataset.

 This dataset provides a valuable resource for studying clinical outcomes and survival analysis in PBC.
 For more background on the clinical trial and recorded covariates, refer to *Counting Processes and Survival Analysis* by Fleming and Harrington, Wiley, 1991, Chapter 0, Section 0.2, and related articles in *Hepatology* (Dickson et al., 1989) and *New England Journal of Medicine* (Markus et al., 1989).
+## Target Column: Stage

+The target column for this classification task is **`Stage`**, which represents the historical stage of primary biliary cirrhosis (PBC).
+Predicting this column is crucial as it directly influences treatment strategies and provides insights into the progression of the disease.
+By identifying the stage, healthcare professionals can design personalized treatment plans, monitor disease development over time, and intervene early to prevent complications.
+Furthermore, predicting the **`Stage`** allows for a better understanding of the factors contributing to disease advancement, ultimately improving patient